 8.3.1 Foundation Trust Boards of Directors have a duty to conduct business with probity, to respond to staff, patients and suppliers impartially, to achieve value for money from the public funds with which they are entrusted and to demonstrate high ethical standards of personal conduct.
 The general duty of the Board of Directors, and of each director individually, is to act with a view to promoting the success of the Trust so as to maximise the benefits for the members of the Trust as a whole and for the public.
 The Board of Directors therefore undertakes to set an example in the conduct of its business and to promote the highest corporate standards of conduct.
 The Board of Directors will lead in ensuring that the provisions of the Constitution, the Standing Orders, Standing Financial Instructions and accompanying Scheme of Delegation conform to best practice and serve to enhance standards of conduct.
-The Board of Directors.
+The Board of Directors expects that this Code will inform and govern the decisions and conduct of all directors.